awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-extended-features-pytorch-saving-loading-checkpoints.md

 # Instructions for Checkpointing with Tensor Parallelism<a name="model-parallel-extended-features-pytorch-saving-loading-checkpoints"></a>

-The SageMaker model parallel library supports saving partial or full checkpoints with tensor parallelism\.
+The SageMaker model parallelism library supports saving partial or full checkpoints with tensor parallelism\.
 The following guide shows how to modify your script to save and load a checkpoint when you use tensor parallelism\.

 1. Prepare a model object and wrap it with the library's wrapper function `smp.DistributedModel()`\.